oskariorg/oskari-frontend/docs/md/backend/actionroutes/saveLayer.md

 # SaveLayer (POST | GET)
 Save layer - If there is layer id provided this means update, otherwise it's insert.
+User needs to be logged in and have admin rights.

 ## Parameters
 <table>